The debate is over — the abandonment of an American tradition

 In the governor’s race in Arizona, for example, Katie Hobbs refused to debate Kari Lake, and she still won.
 Josh Shapiro refused to debate Doug Mastriano in Pennsylvania, and he also won.
 This year in Nebraska, Deb Fischer refused to debate her opponent, Dan Osborn.
 She also won.
 Pete Ricketts wouldn’t debate either Preston Love Jr. or his Republican primary challenger, John Glen Weaver.
 Ricketts won as well.

-And then something changed my mind.
+Then something changed my mind.

 Michael Connely, Theresa Thibodeau, Breland Ridenour, and Brett Lindstrom at a Town Hall Debate in Weeping Water in 2021.